-Tooth abscess doesn’t resolve on its own and requires treatment as soon as possible.
-The infection causes serious health risks and sever outcomes when there is a delay in treatments.
-The risks of infection spreading to other parts of head and neck area gets high when it is left untreated.
+A tooth abscess doesn’t resolve on its own and requires treatment as soon as possible.
+The infection causes serious health risks and severe outcomes when there is a delay in treatments.
+The risks of infection spreading to other parts of the head and neck area gets high when it is left untreated.
 Some of the complications of a tooth abscess include:

 - Sinus infection.